yearofmoo/Fx.CSS3/README.md

 This works in both Fx.CSS3 and Fx.CSS.

-(Keep in mind that this will only work with Fx.Morph if the stylesheet is on the same domain.)
+(Keep in mind that this will only work with Fx.Morph if the stylesheet is on the same domain).

 ## More Info + Demos